GoogleChrome/web.dev/src/site/content/en/blog/webcodecs/index.md

 To help with that, [ReadableStream](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream) provides a convenient way to automatically transfer all frames coming from a media track to the worker.
-For example, `MediaStreamTrackProcessor` can be used to obtain a `ReadableStream` for a media stream track coming from the web camera, after that the stream is transferred to a web worker where frames are read one by one and queued into a `VideoEncoder`.
+For example, `MediaStreamTrackProcessor` can be used to obtain a `ReadableStream` for a media stream track coming from the web camera.
+After that the stream is transferred to a web worker where frames are read one by one and queued into a `VideoEncoder`.